yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 On August 6th, 1991, he published the [first website in the world](http://info.cern.ch/).

+The ["World First Website (Mock!)"](Code/World-first-website-mock/README.md) is a simple website that is made to look like the world's first website.
+You can run it on your local computer.
+Check its README file for details.

 ### Architectural View

 Overall, a web site is in a [server-client architecture](https://en.wikipedia.org/wiki/Client%E2%80%93server_model).
 The server side (the server program) is called the **back-end** while the client side (the browser) is called **front-end**.

+### Static Web Pages

+The first website has only static content.
+It's just a bunch of web pages that show information, no fancy visual effects or dynamic interaction.
+In fact, the simple browser Tim Berners-Lee developed supported some visual styles, but the styling work was left to the browsers thus was not standardized.
+As you'll see below, people soon found out the need for styling (CSS) and dynamic interaction (JavaScript).

 ## The Emergence of CSS